What We Do

 Hours:

 The Social Service Center provides assistance to clients in a wide range of matters including utility and housing assistance, application for benefits, non-driver identification and rent rebate.
+Our housing navigator specializes in assisting clients/ guests with their specific housing needs including touring an apartment, meeting with a landlord and developing a budget.
 Our Social Service Center collaborates with other programs to ensure each guest’s needs are addressed as fully as possible.

-The Legal Center assists our guests with numerous legal issues including social security disability, expungements, pardons, birth certificates and landlord tenant issues.
+The Legal Center assists our guests with numerous legal issues including social security disability, commutations, birth certificates, power of attorney/advanced directives/wills and consumer issues.

 Birth Certificate Clinics: